Deuel Community Kitchen and Business Resource Center

 DCK Guidelines, Check Sheet, Application

 DCK requires an Application and one-time fee for joining the kitchen.
-That is payable to DADi.
+That is payable to DADi as well as lesser membership fee for DADI.
 There is also a daily fee for use of the kitchen.
 This is very responsible and many other kitchen's cannot compete.
 A chef is required to do an orientation with the Kitchen Manager, as well has read the Guideline sheet and fill out the check sheet.
 This check sheet accompanies their daily fee for use of the kitchen.

 Labeling of products